luizakormann/getnextline_42/README.md

  - **Dynamic Memory Management**: Implementing `get_next_line` reinforced concepts of heap allocation, buffer manipulation, and memory safety.
  - **Linked Lists**: I deliberately used linked lists to strengthen my understanding, efficiently managing multiple file descriptors and optimizing buffer handling.
- - **Wrappers and Function Pointers**: Deepened my knowledge of modularization and abstraction in C. I leveraged `static` variables in `get_next_line` to persist data between function calls, enabling efficient buffer reuse while maintaining function scope and avoiding unnecessary global variables.
+ - **Modularization and Use of static Variables**: Deepened my knowledge of modularization and abstraction in C by using `static` variables in `get_next_line` to persist data between function calls, enabling efficient buffer reuse while maintaining function scope and avoiding unnecessary global variables.
 This approach improved both memory efficiency and readability.
  - **Project Evolution & Optimization**: My initial implementation used a `struct` that stored data character by character.
 After completing the project, I refactored it to read full strings, improving efficiency and making the `gnl.a` library reusable for future projects, such as **Minitalk**, the project I am currently working on.
 ## 👩‍💻 Author
 This project was developed by Luiza Kormann (lukorman@student.42.fr) as part of the 42 São Paulo curriculum.